Grants and benefits to help you pay your energy bills

 Extra help from your supplier

 You might be able to get extra help and support from your energy supplier by signing up to the Priority Services Register.
-You can sign up if you’re a pensioner, disabled or sick, or if you’re energy network considers you 'vulnerable'.
+You can sign up if you’re a pensioner, disabled or sick, or if your energy network considers you 'vulnerable'.

 They would be able to help you with things like: